Stephanie Skalisky: Career

 Skalisky made her start as a cartoonist when she was recognized for her "unusual vision" by Lee Lorenz, The New Yorkers art editor at the time.
 Skalisky was exhibiting self-portrait of herself as George Washington during a trip to San Francisco when she was found by Lorenz.
 Lorenz urged her to submit drawings to The New Yorker after seeing one of her exhibits in California.
 Before being encouraged by Lorenz, Skalisky says she never thought of cartoons as art and never imagined doing cartoons as a job.
 Skalisky was active with The New Yorker from October 2, 1989 – February 22, 1993 and sold more than 30 cartoons to them within that time.
 Skalisky is also credited for using her watercolors to paint some covers for The New Yorker.
-One of which is The New Yorker's 1991 holiday special that depicts a Santa Clause playing a slot machine.
+One of which is The New Yorker's 1991 holiday special that depicts a Santa Claus playing a slot machine.
 Other Specific ones are unknown and unaccredited to her.
 She also has sold 8 cartoons to PULSE! magazine, a music critic-focused magazine based out of Sacramento, California.
 Skalisky's authentic cartoons are known to sell for $500 and up while her watercolor covers for $3,000.
 Despite living out of the public eye, since 1991, Skalisky has been teaching art to adults with disabilities at Short Center North in Sacramento.
 As of 2014, she is still mentoring students and exhibiting art with them.
 As of 2018, she still presents at several galleries in Sacrament, California, including Gallery 2110.